artmg/lubuild/help/configure/Puppy Linux.md

 Configuration changes and other core files are kept in RAM, and at shutdown you are offered the option to commit them.

+It is designed to be used in this 'frugal' mode, with its small image, that is loaded with additional overlay files.
+If is a different way of thinking about an OS, where you don't really 'install' it.
+Any changes you make (that you want to keep) you can put into a 'save' overlay file that is loaded last.
+But it is much of an 'embedded' way of thinking rather than a traditional OS install.

 In recent years Puppy has been built from Ubuntu packages, using the 'Woof' toolset, and versions track Ubuntu LTS versions.
 This means it dropped 32-bit support after v8 (BionicPup).